ReviewEcon.com

 P x Q = Total Revenue

-If higher prices means higher total revenue, the price elasticity < 1 or Inelastic price elasticity of demand
+If higher prices lead to higher total revenue, the price elasticity < 1 or Inelastic price elasticity of demand

-If higher prices means lower total revenue, the price elasticity > 1 or Elastic price elasticity of demand
+If higher prices lead to lower total revenue, the price elasticity > 1 or Elastic price elasticity of demand

 % Change Quantity/%Change in Price (for price elasticity)